mstksg/inCode/copy/entries/fixvec-2.md

 Conclusion
 ----------

-There's obviously much more to look at, and much more we can do with fixed-length vectors and inductive types.
+There's obviously more to look at, and much more we can do with fixed-length vectors and inductive types.
 And, there will definitely be more issues that come up when you start working with these in the real world, with real applications.